Multiscale Methods for wave propagation in materials with sign-changing coefficients: Preliminaries

-As is shown in \cref{fig:grid} , let $\mathcal{K}_H$ be a standard quadrilateralization of the domain $\Omega$ with the mesh size $H$.
+Here, we assume the existence of a bounded map $\mathcal{R}\colon V^+\rightarrow V^-$ with $\mathcal{R}v|_{\Gamma}=v|_{\Gamma}$ in the sense of Sobolev traces, and the second term $b(\cdot, \mathcal{T}\cdot)$ is a compact perturbation due to the compacting embedding theorem \cite{Bonnet2016}, then the weak form \cref{vf} is well-posed if and only if $l(v)=0$ implies $u=0$. { \begin{remark} Note that the derivation in \cref{eq:T operator} involves switching the ``positive'' subspace to the ``negative'' one, according to the definition of $\mathcal{T}\colon V^+ \rightarrow V^-$.
+Alternatively, one may reverse this mapping from ``negative'' to ``positive''.
+In this case, the \texttt{T}-coercivity of the bilinear form $a$ can still be established, provided that the ratio $\sigma_{\mathup{min}}^- / \sigma_{\mathup{max}}^+$ is sufficiently large (or $\sigma_{\mathup{max}}^+/\sigma_{\mathup{min}}^-$ is sufficiently small), as discussed in \cite{BonnetBenDhia2012}. \end{remark}} Based on \cite{Chesnel2013}, and as shown in \cref{fig:grid}, let $\mathcal{K}_H$ be a standard quadrilateral partition of the domain $\Omega$ with mesh size $H$.
 We refer to this partition as coarse grids, and the produced elements as the coarse elements.
 Each coarse element $K\in\mathcal{K}_H$ is further partitioned into a union of connected fine grid blocks.
 We denote the fine-grid partition as $\mathcal{K}_h$ with $h>0$ being the fine grid size.
 For each $K_i\in \mathcal{K}_H$ with $1\leq i\leq N$, $N$ is the number of coarse elements. we define an oversampled domain $K_i^m(m\geq 1)$ in the following

 where $\text{int}(S)$ and $\overline{S}$ represent the interior and the closure of a set $S$, and the initial value $K_i^0=K_i$ for each element.